bbock/mqtt_cul_server/README.md

 ### Intertechno

-For Intertechno, you need to configure the system ID, often also called house ID, in `mqtt_cul_server.ini` and enable it.
+For Intertechno-based switches, you need to configure the system ID, often also called house ID, in `mqtt_cul_server.ini` and enable it.

 ### Somfy